montagejs/collections/README.md

 SortedMap, LruSet, LruMap, SortedArray, SortedArraySet, SortedArrayMap, FastSet, FastMap, Dict, Heap)

-*The method `any` from Version 1 was removed in Version 2 in favor of the idiom `some(Boolean)`.*
+*The method `any` from version 1 was removed in version 2 in favor of the idiom `some(Boolean)`.*

 ### min()